Project Management Essentials

 6. Closing.
 The purpose of Closing.
 Wrapping up the project with a targeted final report.

-If after taking this crash course you wish to dig deeper, please feel free to check out my comprehensive course "Deeply Practical Project Management", which goes into much more detail on *how* to implement the PM processes in-depth.
-Enjoy!
+If after taking this crash course you wish to dig deeper, please feel free to check out the next level course "Deeply Practical Project Management", which explains *how* to implement the PM processes in-depth.

 Instructor

-William Stewart is a PMI certified Project Management Professional (PMP) who has managed projects for more than a quarter century, from just a few thousand dollars to $55M, in the domains of system integration, software, organizational improvement, business process, construction, real estate, research, and others.
-He has delivered more than 330 live onsite PM courses to more than 3,300 people.
-He has worked for aerospace, government, academia, and founded a software startup.
-He is author of the widely popular Deeply Practical Project Management course and book.
-He has deep experience with project management, risk management, contract management, systems integration, and software engineering.
-He earned his Ph.D. in Computer Science for development of an algorithm that builds multi-dimensional geodesic domes in optimum space and time, which to his knowledge has never been used for anything practical ;-)
+William Stewart is President of the Institute For Practical Project Management (IFPPM), and a PMI certified Project Management Professional (PMP) who has managed projects for more than 30 years, from just a few thousand dollars to $55M, and worked in senior roles on PM teams on projects up to $3B.
+He has managed projects in the domains of system integration, software development, business process, construction, real estate, and others.
+Internationally recognized, he has spoken twice as a keynote speaker at International Project Management Association (IPMA) conferences.
+He has delivered this course live more than 330 times to more than 3,300 people.
+Previously, he worked for aerospace, government, academia, and founded and led the cloud computing company Cirrus Computing.
+He has deep experience with project management, risk management, systems integration, software engineering, and negotiating.
+He earned his Ph.D. in Computer Science for discovery of an algorithm that builds multi-dimensional geodesic domes in optimum space and time, which to his knowledge has never been used for anything practical.

 Student Feedback